noblesebastianofficial/warehouse-service/README.md

 - Junit- One of the best testing framework
 - Docker- Build, share, and run Any application anywhere
 - resilience4j- It is a lightweight, easy-to-use fault tolerance library
-- resilience4j- It is a lightweight, easy-to-use fault tolerance library
 - Spring Cloud Sleuth- Provides Spring Boot auto-configuration for distributed tracing
 - Open API- Best way to share contract
+- JaCoCo- JaCoCo is a free code coverage library for Java